⏱️Quick Start Guide

 ROTOR BRAKE

 Configure keybind for press+hold (Input repetition must be enabled).
-Do not use "Toggle Rotor Brake".

-Out of the box, MSFS will map your default throttle, elevator, and aileron axes to collective, cyclic longitudinal, and cyclic lateral control respectively.
+Out of the box, MSFS will map your default throttle, elevator, and aileron axes to collective, cyclic longitudinal, and cyclic lateral control, respectively.
 This is generally sufficient to get you flying.
 However, it is important that if you are used to flying other helicopters, the MH60 does not make use of "Helicopter Throttle Axis" and therefore you must keep it deactivated on your hardware.

 In addition, several mission and utility systems on the MH-60 require manual keybind configuration.
 These include: